Container Management

 Assign Container Profiles to a Collection

-1. Open the profile of the desired Collection.
+1. Open the desired Collection profile.

 2. Click on the Container Profiles tab.